fodinabor/minotaur/README.md

     ninja check

+## Use Minotaur

+Minotaur can be invoked in two ways, it can be invoked online (during compilation), but also offline, in a mode where Minotaur extracts cuts into the redis cache but does not perform synthesis.
+In offline mode, a separate program called `cache-infer` retrieves cuts from the cache, runs synthesis on them, and stores any optimizations that it discovers back into the cache.
+Unlike the online mode, which runs synthesis tasks one after the other, offline mode can run all synthesis jobs in parallel.

+### Online mode

-To run the program synthesizer on llvm IR files, use the following command
+To run the Minotaur on llvm IR files in online mode, use the following command

-    $HOME/llvm/build/bin/opt -load-pass-plugin $HOME/minotaur/build/minotaur.so -passes="minotaur-online" <LLVM bitcode>
+    $HOME/llvm/build/bin/opt -load-pass-plugin $HOME/minotaur/build/minotaur.so -passes="minotaur" <LLVM bitcode>

 For C/C++ programs, we have a drop-in replacement of C/C++ compiler.
 Users can call `minotaur-cc` or `minotaur-cxx` in the `build` directory to compile C/C++ programs.
 Minotaur pass is disabled by default; the pass can be enabled by setting environment variable `ENABLE_MINOTAUR`.

+    export ENABLE_MINOTAUR=ON
     $HOME/minotaur/build/minotaur-cc <c source> [clang options]

+### Offline mode

+To extract cuts, one can just set the environment variable `MINOTAUR_NO_INFER` and run the same command as above.

+On single LLVM IR,

+    export MINOTAUR_NO_INFER=ON
+    $HOME/llvm/build/bin/opt -load-pass-plugin $HOME/minotaur/build/minotaur.so -passes="minotaur" <LLVM bitcode>

+On C/C++ programs,

+    export MINOTAUR_NO_INFER=ON
+    export ENABLE_MINOTAUR=ON
+    $HOME/minotaur/build/minotaur-cc <c source> [clang options]

+Run the `cache-infer` program to retrieve cuts from the cache and run synthesis on them.

+    $HOME/minotaur/build/cache-infer

+After running `cache-infer`, the cache will be populated with the optimizations that Minotaur discovered.
+User can run the `opt`, `minotaur-cc` or `minotaur-cxx`, again, to compile the program with the optimizations.

+### Read the cache

+To read the cache, use the following command.

+    $HOME/minotaur/build/cache-dump